 Comparing Dynamics 365 Sales Professional & Enterprise Licences

-If you are planning to deploy Microsoft Dynamics 365 for a sales team you will need to decide which sales app should be licensed.
+If you are planning to deploy Microsoft Dynamics 365 for a sales team you will need to decide which sales licence should be purchased.

-In its Spring 18 update, Microsoft rolled out a new licensing guide featuring two Dynamics 365 Sales apps.
+In its Spring 18 update, Microsoft rolled out a new licensing guide featuring two Sales licences.

 - Sales Enterprise offers full sales capabilities that will meet complex requirements

 - Sales Professional includes core sales functions at a reduced rate for businesses with simpler sales force needs.

 Before diving into the differences between these, we'll start with the features and capabilities offered by both:

 Neither Sales Professional nor Sales Enterprise is subject to any minimum or maximum number of user licences.

 Full users of either Sales licence will have access to create and manage all the following entities and processes in Dynamics 365: Leads, Opportunities, Accounts, Contacts, Activities, Campaigns, Products, Price Lists, Quotes, Orders, Dashboards, Custom entities.